Free cooling tower annual service procedure

 Preview the template

-What is a cooling tower annual service?
+What is a cooling tower annual service procedure?

 A cooling tower annual service is a comprehensive preventive maintenance event that includes all quarterly service tasks plus additional annual items.
 It is the highest tier of scheduled maintenance and addresses structural integrity, major component overhaul, sensor calibration and full regulatory compliance.
 The annual service adds fill media replacement assessment (where scaling or biological fouling is beyond cleaning), a full fan motor service (bearings, insulation resistance test/megger, vibration analysis), gearbox oil change for gear-driven fans, structural steel corrosion inspection, basin re-coating, nozzle replacement, water treatment sensor calibration, full Legionella risk assessment per AS/NZS 3666, and a compliance report documenting all findings.
 It takes approximately 6 to 10 hours depending on tower size and condition.

-Benefits of annual cooling tower servicing
+Benefits of using this cooling tower annual service procedure

 - Full regulatory compliance: the annual Legionella risk assessment per AS/NZS 3666 ensures your cooling tower meets public health requirements and generates documentation for audits.